jonegil/gui-with-gio/teleprompter/index.md

 More precisely our teleprompter should
 1. Read text from a ```.txt``` file so the speaker can easily display his or her own scripts
+1. **Full control** of manual scroll, as well as **auto scroll** that's easy to start, stop, pause, speed up and slow down.
 1. Allow full flexibility to adjust **font-size** and **text width**
 1. Help the speaker by displaying a **focusbar** that can be moved to where it's most useful
-1. **Full control**  of manual scroll, but also **auto scroll** that's easy to start, stop, pause, speed up and slow down.
-1. Easy to remember keyboard controls, and be fully controllable with only one hand.
-Designed for  guestilating Italians!
+1. Easy to remember keyboard controls, fully controllable with only one hand.
+Designed for gesticulation!

 <p align="center">
   <img src="teleprompter_with_text.jpeg" alt="Teleprompter with text" height="250"/>